LeBron James teased 'the decision of all decisions' announcement. It was an ad

 The Los Angeles Lakers star teased that he would have something to say Tuesday.
 The “decision” reference is a nod to how he announced in July 2010 that he was joining the Miami Heat.

 It was supposed to come out at noon Eastern, but Hennessy — the cognac brand that James has been partners with for some time — made the announcement public about 90 minutes ahead of schedule.
-It was not immediately clear if James would have another announcement at noon, as first planned.
+James' training schedule for the day changed, the brand said, necessitating the change in release plans.

-“This fall, I'm going to be taking my talents to Hennessy V.S.O.P.,” James said in the clip.
-Even the wording he used in that announcement mirrored how he announced that he was joining the Heat 15 years ago.
+"This fall, I'm going to be taking my talents to Hennessy V.S.O.P," James said in the clip.
+Even the wording he used in that announcement mirrored how he announced that he was joining the Heat 15 years ago with his infamous "take my talents to South Beach" line.

 Hennessy announced that it would be releasing a limited edition orange bottle featuring James' name on the label and his signature “crowning” gesture — a nod to his “King James” moniker.
 “Where the first moment marked a pivotal career move, this second decision celebrates a creative reunion and shared cultural legacy,” Hennessy said in the release announcing the move.